We’re glad that you want to help fix our Highways.

 This letter is to address concerns within the community with the limited scope of the Highway 2 repairs and the lack of information regarding repair for Highway 88, which are provincially run highways in the Lesser Slave Lake area.
 Highway 2 and Highway 88 are in a condition of disrepair and have become a serious safety concern to the residents of the Town of Slave Lake, as well as those residing and doing business in the region.
 We are concerned to learn that the limited overlay of 14kms of repair on Highway 2 will not reach the most damaged areas, as well as the lack of information for Highway 88 repairs.

-Concerns with the current condition and the lack of maintenance, along with safety risks associated with driving these roadways have all been brought to the attention of Alberta Transportation on several different occasions.
 The Town of Slave Lake is a major hub for many surrounding communities located within the Municipal District of Lesser Slave River, Big Lakes County, Municipal District of Opportunity, and several First Nations.
 Inhabitants from all these areas travel these highways to obtain access to shopping, medical appointments, and employment.
 Regular commuting for everyone within the community is occurring far beyond the proposed 14 km overlay daily.

 The highways are riddled with potholes, cracks and crumbling pavement that have caused serious damage to vehicles.
 The current state of these roadways creates a constant fear while trying to safely operate a vehicle on them.
 We have learned that Highway 88 currently has no work planned for repairs; this is one of the two highways that are adjacent to our community that remains heavily damaged.